⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 No discovery without the search.

-No case without the discovery.
+No prosecution without the discovery.

 “Yes” is often the pivot point.